DavisDongMZ/word-guess-game/README.md

-# wordle-game
+# word-guess-game
-This is an implementation of wordle game, it looks like the game <a href="https://www.mordle.io/">mordle</a>.
+This is an implementation of word guess game, it looks like the game <a href="https://www.mordle.io/">mordle</a>.

 ## To start the game
 First, please clone it to your terminal: